 I will be brief.
-It is always a pleasure to honour my friend, the hon.
+It is always a pleasure and an honour to follow my friend, the hon.
 Member for Strangford (Jim Shannon).
 I support what he has said and I deeply respect the contributions that have been made by other eminent Members, including my hon.
 Friend the Member for Mid Derbyshire (Mrs Latham), the hon.
 Member for Rotherham (Sarah Champion) and my right hon.
 Friend the Member for Basingstoke (Mrs Miller).
 I want to take a slightly different line, because I do not want to repeat what they have already said with such gravitas.

 I want to focus for a moment on the abuse that has been suffered by women and girls in Pakistan, a country to which the UK pays an estimated £383,000 per day in aid.
 Many are very young girls from minority groups who are abducted, forcibly married and sexually abused—girls like Huma Younus, who was 14 at the time of her abduction, Maira Shahbaz, who was 14 at the time of hers, and Saneha Kinza Iqbal, who was 15.
 The list goes on.
 Research suggests that approximately 1,000 such girls, often from religious minorities, are abducted and sexually abused in Pakistan every year.
 Unfortunately, not many will see justice.